-I am an approved provider of Mountaineering Ireland's formal qualification courses and assessments for all the Mountain Skills Award, Lowland walking Leader Award, Mountain Leader Award and the Single Pitch Award.
+I am an approved provider of Mountaineering Ireland's formal qualification courses and assessments for all the following awards.
 These are all accredited National Governing Body awards with accreditation in both the UK and Ireland.

 The Mountain Skills Award is a personal proficiency award ensuring holders have a full understanding of the skills required for safe travel in the mountain upland areas of Ireland and the UK, it is also the pre-requisite award to the Mountain Leader program.